Schossi/CityBuilderWeb/_pages/manual/overview.md

 The kit was created with the classic evolve housing, build monuments type of game in mind and most of the systems are commonly seen in that genre.
 That being said large parts like Buildings, Items, Walkers and Layers are general enough to create a wide variety of games.

+This manual includes overviews of the demos, how to pages and explanations for all the major systems.
+More detailed explanations of individual components, interfaces and methods can be found directly in the code of the asset as xml headers and comments.
+These are also found in the online API documentation reached by clicking the ? button on any CCBK component in the unity inspector.
+Quick descriptions of most scenes in the asset can be displayed by clicking the About button in the scene view.

 ## Project Structure

 CCBK is separated into multiple assemblies.
 Which ones you need depends on how you are planning to use the Kit.
 For your first exploration create a new project and remove the example assets and materials, then import the entire asset.
 Importing project settings is optional except for TagManager if you want to run the demos.